 James specialises in Personal Injury, Industrial Disease and Clinical Negligence.
 He regularly represents both Claimants and Defendants in court, at Inquests and at Joint Settlement Meetings (JSM).
 He thoroughly enjoys his professional practice and is most at home cross examining hostile witnesses

-James has been head of the personal injury team at Dere Street Barristers in York and Newcastle, since 2017.
+James has been head of the personal injury team at Dere Street Barristers since 2017.

 He has presented cases at all levels up to the Court of Appeal during continuous practice at the Bar since 1992.
 This experience includes such varied matters as Multi-track trials involving catastrophic life changing injuries, head injuries, and the complications of what start off as one thing and become much more serious such as total loss of speech after damage to teeth and chronic pain arising from complex regional pain syndrome and conversion disorders and fibromyalgia.

 He also deals with Road Traffic Cases involving Fraud, Employers’ Liability and Public Liability.